Netminded/netminded.github.io/README.md

 ### `npm install`

+Create an `.env.production` file in the project root and fill the required variable `GATSBY_ANALYTICS_ID=""` with the NetMinded Google Analytics ID.
+An `.env.development` file can be created if needed too.
+Variables which are required in the browser should be prefixed with `GATSBY_`.
+Variables which are to be kept private should not be prefixed.

 To run the app in development mode and to view it in your browser at [http://localhost:8000](http://localhost:8000) run the following.
 The browser will reload when you make changes.
 You may also see any lint errors in the console.
 **Note - All changes to project files should be made to new branches e.g. `git checkout -b feature/feature-name` and merged into the `development` branch, not the `main` branch.**
 To view and query the site data (which uses GraphQL), open [http://localhost:8000/___graphql](http://localhost:8000/___graphql) to use the GraphiQL browser IDE.

 ### `gatsby develop`

+When adding new pages, importing new fonts and before building and deploying the following should be run.
+This creates/updates a `font-preload-cache.json` file which pre-loads fonts for improved performance.

+### `npm run preload-fonts`

 When ready to deploy the following can be run.
 As part of the deployment a build script runs building the app for production to the `public` folder.
 Once complete the `public` folder is automatically deployed to the `main` branch on GitHub which has been configured in the `package.json` file.